 Bali Safari Park is at the frontline of wildlife conservation in Indonesia.
 We have been actively involved in ensuring the future survival and well-being of many Indonesian animal species.

 A member of SEAZA (The South East Asians Zoo Association),

 CBSG (Conservation Breeding Specialist Group) & PKBSI (Indonesia Zoological Parks Associations).

 See Me Closer

 Our park homes over a thousand amazing animals and is a sanctuary for some of the world's rare and endangered species.

-Begin your Safari Journey with our Safari Tram or enjoy a private safari adventure with a 4x4 Jeep, choose the Elephant Back Safari package and interact with your favorite animals!
+Begin your Safari Journey with our Safari Tram or enjoy a private safari adventure with a 4x4 Jeep, or choose the Elephant Back Safari package, and then interact with your favorite animals!

-Indulge in the wildest fine dining experience surrounded by lions, meerkats and porcupines at the Tsavo Lion Restaurant, and Giraffe at the Nkuchiro's balcony.
-You can unwind with the spectacular shows of Bali Agung at our state-of-the-art theater or splash around with family and friends at our Water Park and Fun Zone.
+Indulge in the wildest fine dining experience surrounded by lions, meerkats at the Tsavo Lion Restaurant, and Giraffe at the Nkuchiro's balcony.
+You can unwind with the spectacular shows of Bali Agung at our state-of-the-art theater or splash around with family and friends at our Water Play and Fun Zone.

 There are five living species of Rhinoceros.
 The two African species: the white rhinoceros and the black rhinoceros, and the three Asian species: the Indian rhinoceros, the Javan rhinoceros and the Sumatran rhinoceros.RHINOS